- 3 week loan

 Interlibrary Loan (ILL) is a transaction in which items are borrowed from other libraries in Virginia and throughout the United States.
-The purpose of interlibrary loan is to obtain materials (on behalf of patrons) that are not owned by the Appomattox Regional Library System (ARLS) or available through Petersburg Public Library System (PPLS).
+The purpose of an interlibrary loan is to obtain materials (on behalf of patrons) that are not owned by the Appomattox Regional Library System (ARLS) or available through the Petersburg Public Library System (PPLS).

 Interlibrary loan is an essential information service that expands the range of materials ARLS can make available to users.
 However, an interlibrary loan should serve as an adjunct to, not a substitute for, collection development at the local level.

-Who can use Interlibrary Loan?
+Who can use an Interlibrary Loan?

 Interlibrary loan is offered to all ARLS patrons in good standing.
 PPLS patrons must have an ARLS library card in order to request interlibrary loans through ARLS.
 Interlibrary loan items must be picked up and returned to an ARLS branch.

 Is there a charge for using an Interlibrary Loan?

 Normally, there is no charge for this service.
 However, the Library Administration reserves

 the right to pass along any charges incurred in the delivery and return of the material.
 Furthermore, patrons are liable for any overdue fines or replacement